brainpaingames/brainpaingames.github.io/Hypershack.md

 - when you have the file downloaded in the Downloads folder, Run hypershack and open the file by clicking

+Finally, a small hint.
+If you get lost with the orientations and want to get back to normal 3d orientation wihtout hither/thither component, first rotate yourself so that the red beacon is aligned as well as possible with the crosshair (that is, the red beacon is in front of you.)
+After that, rotate in forward/hither plane (click right triccer and push right thumbstic forward/backward) until you see the red bar (almost) disappear in the compass.
+Now you are in the "normal" 3d space and you can orient yourself with normal 3d rotations to align the forward/right/up axis.
+Check the orientation handedness of the axis, though, you may have flipped to left haded or right handed orientation when you have rotated in 4d.

 Access latest Hypershack
 ------------------------